DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-Undersized QVM atomic regions receive a score of 0 (a hard constraint, meaning they cannot host the circuit).
+Undersized QVM atomic regions receive a score of 0 (i.e., cannot host the circuit).
 Exact-fit regions receive the maximum score.
 Oversized regions are penalised exponentially: a region 50\% larger than needed scores $e^{-0.25} \approx 0.78$; one twice the needed size scores $e^{-0.5} \approx 0.61$.
 This encourages the use of appropriately sized regions while allowing oversized allocations when necessary.

-Allocation proceeds atomically as follows: (1) scan available QVM atomic regions, computing fitness for each; (2) select the region with the highest fitness; (3) mark the selected region as busy; (4) return a mapping working inside the QVM from logical qubits (0 to $n-1$) to physical qubits within the region.
+Allocation proceeds atomically as follows: (1) scan available QVM atomic regions, computing fitness for each; (2) select the region with the highest fitness; (3) mark the selected region as busy; (4) return a mapping from logical qubits (0 to $n-1$) to physical qubits within the region.
 Upon program completion, the QVM atomic region returns to the available pool.
+When no single available region is sufficient, \system can also invoke fragmentation-aware allocation extensions and deferred admission policies; these mechanisms are described in Appendix~\ref{app:alloc-extensions}.